 You will begin to see positive change very early in the process.
 In fact, gathering the materials is a learning exercise.
 Some of the changes can happen quickly, and others may take up to eighteen months.
 The recommendations are a balance between the eventual positive impact vs. the short term disruption, which we attempt to minimize as much as possible.

 For this service, especially, it would be good to review the FAQ.

 Location.
 Your office and then remotely.

 Deliverable.
-Hours of industry leading advice that follows written agenda; written summary recommendations; later expansions as necessary.
+Hours of industry leading advice that follows a written agenda, very carefully and concisely stated recommendations for your note taking, and later expansions as necessary.

 Participation Requirements.
-Principal/Finance gather materials for 4 hours.
-Employees answer survey for 30-60 minutes.
+A principal or someone from finance gathers materials for roughly four hours.
+Employees each answer a survey and complete a personality profile, each requiring about thirty minutes.
 Principals participate for roughly one-half of the on-site time.
-Selected managers and key employees participate for 2-4 hours.
-Selected employees participate in 20 minute interview.
+Selected managers and key employees participate for several hours, based on their role.
+Selected employees participate in short interviews.